Curious about lab grown diamonds? Find out everything you need to know about lab diamonds and diamond alternatives.

 There is a large market for these simulants in jewelry, although their characteristics are far from those of a natural diamond.
 Due to moissanite’s high amount of brilliance and light dispersion, it produces a “disco ball” like sparkle.
 This means it is extremely sparkly and commonly reflects rainbow light.

 In comparison to CZ, moissanite is a harder stone and much more comparable to a diamond.
 It rates a 9.2 on the Mohs scale, so it’s less likely to chip or crack during daily wear.
-It may be durable enough to be set in an engagement ring, but it won’t visually match the look of a diamond.
+When comparing a moissanite vs lab diamond, it’s important to note that it may be durable enough to be set in an engagement ring, but it won't visually match the look of a true diamond.

 Morganite is made of the mineral beryl, and has an orange or pink tint.
 It can be found in nature or grown in a lab to have the same chemical and optical properties.
 Many stones are treated to improve color, which diminishes any orange or brass colors and results in a perfect pink stone.